wjase/jsp2thymeleaf-sample-jsp/readme.md

   Sorry, but if you have java inserted into your templates it will be detected by the JSP2Thymeleaf converter and commented out for you to... attend to.

-  Seriously, though - consider using Thymeleaf's custom processors to help you, as you should have used JSP taglibs and custom tags in the JSP world.
+  Seriously, though - consider using Thymeleaf's custom processors and dialects to help you out of your current pit, just as you should have used JSP taglibs and custom tags in the JSP world.
+Also, consider using the Spring Expression Language (SPEL) to achieve your nefarious ends instead of resorting to naked Java.

-  I'll paraphrase Yoda, when I say that inserting java into JSPs is "...faster, more seductive, but once you head down that pathway forever will it dominate you"
+  I'll paraphrase Yoda, when I say that inserting java directly into JSPs is "...faster, more seductive, but once you head down that pathway forever will it dominate you" - ok he wasn't talking about inserting java into JSP's - he was talking about a Dark Force ... actually maybe he was talking about inserting java into JSPs.

 * How do we stage a migration?

   Great question!
 OK - here are the steps.
-(We'll go through them in detail in each step.)
+(We'll go through them in detail in each GIT stage.)

-  # Locate any embedded java code in JSP's and start reading up on Thymeleaf Custom
-    Dialects if you do.

-  # Do an audit of any custom taglibs (other than JSTL) you're using.
-If you have any
-    you'll need to work out the equivalent Thymeleaf construct.
-Once you've figured out what needs to be done by the converter you can specify that in a custom taglib converter in groovy.

-    You can also choose to defer that by registering a commenting converter which simply comments out any things it doesn't understand.
+  # Add the spring-thymeleaf-jsp library to your pom.
+This sets up configuration
+    which will allow thymeleaf to co-exist with existing JSP pages, and also allows JSP pages to include converted Thymeleaf fragments, so you only need one set of things like headers and footers.

   # Start work on a fragment, like a header or footer.
-That way your new templates
-    and JSPs
+They're smaller and can
+    be shared in both JSPs and Thymeleaf.

+    You can either do it manually or by running JSP2Thymeleaf on a file:

+    java -jar [path...to]jsp2thymeleaf.jar -f [path...to]input.jsp -o [path for thymeleaf templates] -u

+    The -u tells J2T to hunt for any includes of the file you changed and update them.

+    Spring Boot expects to find templates in src/main/resources/templates.

+    If you get error messages then you may need to add your own taglib converters or massage tricky bits which defeat the JSP2Thymeleaf parser.

+    The reason I suggest starting with fragments, is that the compatability layer in spring-thymeleaf-jsp allows JSP's to include TL templates, but not the reverse.

+  # If you use any custom taglibs, you can create custom converters (which might need
+    custom dialects at runtime too).
+See the Custom Taglibs Howto.md in the Jsp2Thymeleaf docs folder.

+  # Rinse and repeat.
+Keep converting fragments and then running your automated
+    web tests (you do have automated web tests, right?) as you go to make sure nothing is broken.

+  # Finally remove the JSP related dependencies from your POM, and make yourself
+    a nice hot cup of tea.
+Welcome to the future.

+ * Where to now?

+    Let's not get ahead of ourselves.
+The next stage, stage_1 shows is where we add the compatability library.

+    To go there now, type:

+    git checkout stage-1

+    and then refresh this file.
+The new bits will appear at the top.